TVA reactors modified to avoid explosions

 Three nuclear reactors at TVA's Browns Ferry plant are the same basic design as those that suffered explosions at the Fukushima Dai-ichi plant in Japan, however TVA's reactors were modified years ago to prevent conditions that could lead to such explosions, a TVA official said.

-Events in Japan surrounding the crippled Fukushima Da1-ichi nuclear plant are prompting the Knoxville-based federal utility to review its own nuclear program.
+Events in Japan surrounding the crippled Fukushima Dai-ichi nuclear plant are prompting the Knoxville-based federal utility to review its own nuclear program.
 TVA operates six nuclear reactors at three plants, which make enough electricity to power more than 3 million homes in the Tennessee Valley.
-And it is studying whether to complete a partially built nuclear reactor or build a new one at the idle Bellefonte site in Hollywood, Ala.
+And it is studying whether to expand its generation base by completing a partially built nuclear reactor or building a new one at the idle Bellefonte site in Hollywood, Ala.

 TVA had scheduled a tour of its Watts Bar Nuclear Plant near Spring City, Tenn., for the media on March 16, but canceled it because of events in Japan.

-Both the Japanese plant and Browns Ferry near Athens, Ala., have General Electric Mark I nuclear reactors, but all U.S. versions of the reactor, including those at Browns Ferry, have been modified to correct a design problem that would allow a dangerous build-up of hydrogen, said Ray Golden, senior manager of nuclear communications at TVA.
+Both the Japanese plant and Browns Ferry near Athens, Ala., have General Electric Mark I nuclear reactors, which have experienced cooling system shutdowns during operations, but all U.S. versions of the reactor, including those at Browns Ferry, have been modified to correct a design problem that would allow a dangerous build-up of hydrogen, said Ray Golden, senior manager of nuclear communications at TVA.

 "There was a really important modification made to all our GE-designed reactors in the mid-1980s.
 It had to do with improving reactor safety," he said.